A neodymium magnet around the neck makes for a convenient third hand.

 So I was tapping a stringer on Keyboard 1 and the tap snapped off in the hole.

 Below the surface.
 That’s hardened steel.
-Drilling it out so I could use a reverse-extractor was fruitless: I blunted, this and finally snapped a cobalt bit, which the hardware store said was the hardest thing they sell.
+Drilling it out so I could use a reverse-extractor was fruitless: I blunted, and finally snapped a cobalt bit, which the hardware store said was the hardest thing they sell.

 Now WTF do I do?
 Anyone have any brilliant solutions?
 Please forward this to all the metalworkers you know.

-It goes something like this, approved two 3/8ths-inch holes for each of the 31 keys in Keyboard 1.
+It goes something like this, two 3/8ths-inch holes for each of the 31 keys in Keyboard 1.

 Takes about two minutes per hole.
 And yes, my neighbors might hate me.